Prajit Kumar Das

 About Me

-I am an Engineering Manager in Cisco's Security Business Group (SBG), where I lead a talented team working on Secure Firewall Management Center.
-We build core platform components including Authentication, Authorization, and Auditing (AAA), network and system configuration management, REST API frameworks, and cloud service integrations.
-I’m deeply involved in driving security-focused development and have led several key initiatives around SAML SSO, external authentication, product security baselines, and software compliance standardization.
+I am an Software Engineering Leader at Cisco's Security Business Group (SBG), where I lead a talented team focused on the Secure Firewall Management Center.
+Our work centers on building core platform components like Authentication, Authorization, and Auditing (AAA), REST API frameworks, and cloud service integrations.
+I am deeply committed to driving security-focused development and have led several key initiatives around SAML SSO, external authentication, and software compliance standardization.

-Today, I am interested in leadership roles—such as Senior Engineering Manager or Director of Engineering—where I can drive delivery across multiple teams, influence architectural direction, and mentor the next generation of engineering talent.
-While cybersecurity is my core domain, I am always open to exploring new problem spaces where I can bring value through thoughtful leadership, technical vision, and a commitment to building excellent software.
+Today, I am interested in Senior Leadership positions where I can drive delivery across multiple teams, influence architectural direction, and mentor the next generation of engineering talent.
+While cybersecurity is my core domain, I am always open to exploring new problem spaces where I can bring value through thoughtful leadership, technical vision, and a commitment to building and delivering high-quality software.

 Projects